 c such that

 and .
-Computing power in modular arithmetic is linked to modular inverses.
+Computing power in modular arithmetic is linked to modular inverses, which you can discover with the help of our inverse modulo calculator.

 You can perform this calculation manually, but it can be very time-consuming.
 Alternatively, some mathematical theorems allow you to simplify the problem at hand - see below.
 There are also fast algorithms, which will give you the result almost immediately.
 We use one of these algorithms in this power mod calculator.